zademn/netsci-labs/README.md

 **Note**
 - [nbviewer](https://nbviewer.jupyter.org/github/zademn/netsci-labs/tree/master/) might have prettier math and image rendering than github
-- Photos are taken from the resources (most of them from cs224w and Graph representation learning – William hamilton 2020) or the extra resources linked in the notebooks.
+- Photos are taken from the resources (most of them from Stanford's cs224w and Graph representation learning – William Hamilton 2020) or the extra resources linked in the notebooks.

 ## Prerequisites